anass-b/HybridEditor/README.md

-# HybridEditor - A Text Editor based on Qt and Ace
+# HybridEditor - A Text Editor based on Qt and Ace Editor

 ![](./docs/screenshot.png)